-Manafort spokesperson testifying before grand jury
+Manafort spokesperson testifies at grand jury

 "Hell yeah," he responded, giving a thumbs up.

-Maloni is testifying as Manafort is under federal investigation as part of Mueller's Russia investigation.
+Maloni testified as Manafort is under federal investigation as part of Mueller's Russia investigation.
 The probe into Manafort is largely focused on his past work for the former ruling party in Ukraine, which was ousted amid street protests over its pro-Russian policies.

 Mueller issued subpoenas in August to both Maloni and Melissa Laurenza, an attorney with the Akin Gump law firm who represented Manafort until recently.
 The subpoenas were seen as an aggressive tactic to put pressure on the former Trump campaign chairman.